LukasWoodtli/WebPage/content/tz_on_unix.md

+---
-Title: Timezones on Unix
+title: Timezones on Unix
-Category: Programming
+category: Programming
-Tags: Unix, Linux
+tags: [Unix, Linux]
+---
 - There is an extensive time zones database maintained by IANA: [tz database](https://en.wikipedia.org/wiki/Tz_database)
 - Informations about time zones supported by the systems are found in `/usr/share/zoneinfo/`
     - Read the files with `zdump`